garrandall/popular-music-data/tracks/errtime-nelly-jung-tru-king-jacob.md

 Squad full of 'BG's', city full of them choppas
-Way more 'Game' than the kid with the G-Unit (unit) Cracks by the grand an hour, thats a G-Unit (Thats a G-Unit) Like Ciara when i get in her 'Goodies'
+Way more 'Game' than the kid with the G-Unit (unit) Cracks by the grand an hour, thats a G-Unit (Thats a G-Unit) Like Ciara when I get in her 'Goodies'
 Cuz' I'm Jazzy like Pha with a tank in the Hoody
 I'm Like..